qi-lan32/Instagram340_asmt_2/README.md

 ---
 ### Issues:
 - did not understand ptr and how it worked; did not understand that the lists were suppose to store ptrs to the memory-allocated obj (difference b/t using *, &, or none)
+> I thought that the lists were supoose to store the objects themselves.
 - working with "chrono" library; still don't quite understand how it works, but methods were provided
+> The functions and code to calculate the expiration time and time stamp were provided.
 ---

 ... onto asmt 3 upgrade and implementation